pepkit/pepspec/docs/looper/developer-tutorial/developer-pipestat.md

 So if you want to follow along, you'll first need to create your own PEP on PEPHub to hold these results.
 Then, you can run this section yourself by replacing `databio/pipestat_demo:default` with the registry path to a PEP you control.

-To configure pipestat to report results to PEPhub instead of to a file, we just change our looper config to point to a pephub_url:
+To configure pipestat to report results to PEPhub instead of to a file, we just change our looper config to point to a `pephub_path`:

 ```yaml  title=".looper.yaml" hl_lines="6"
 pep_config: metadata/pep_config.yaml